equinor/radix-public-site/public-site/site/docs/topic-docker/index.md

 ### Running as non-root

-Application hosted on Radix must run with non-root privileges in container, security policy enabled in the Radix platform will prevent the application from running if not configured to run as non-root.
+Application hosted on Radix must be run with non-root privileges in the container.
+A security policy enabled in the Radix platform will prevent the application from running if it is not configured to run as non-root.
 Here's an sample on how you can run change a Docker container to run as a non-root user, the principle is that you create a dedicated user and group on the image and use this user to run the process.

 This is a sample on how it can be done for node based images.